 If you're heading to Tohoku, check these out!
 Ginji and Takero Okajima recommend some delicious food and sightseeing spots

-Rakuten Eagles ambassadors Takero Okajima (left) and Ginji (right) [Photo by author]
+Rakuten Eagles Ambassadors Takero Okajima (left) and Ginji Okajima (right) [Photo by the author]

-Rakuten Eagles ambassadors Takero Okajima (left) and Ginji (right) [Photo by author]
+Rakuten Eagles Ambassadors Takero Okajima (left) and Ginji Okajima (right) [Photo by the author]

-This year marks the 15th anniversary of the Great East Japan Earthquake, and we interviewed Ginji and Takero Okajima, ambassadors for Rakuten Eagles.
-In the first part, they talked about their time playing for Tohoku and why they decided to become ambassadors.
-In the second part, we asked the two about their favorite Tohoku gourmet foods and tourist spots.
+This year marks the 15th anniversary of the Great East Japan Earthquake, and we interviewed Ginji and Takero Okajima, who serve as ambassadors for Rakuten Eagles.
+In the first part of the interview, they talked about their playing careers dedicated to Tohoku and the reasons why they decided to become ambassadors.
+In the second part, we asked them about their favorite Tohoku gourmet foods and tourist spots.

-[Part 1] With the memory of 3.11 in our hearts: Tohoku Rakuten Golden Eagles ambassadors Ginji and Takero Okajima talk about their 15 years together with Tohoku and the future
+[Part 1] With the memories of "3.11" in their hearts: Tohoku Rakuten Golden Eagles Ambassadors Ginji & Takero Okajima's 15 years walking together with Tohoku and what lies ahead.

 ◇ ◇ ◇

---The 2026 season will also see Rakuten Eagles host official regular season in each prefecture of Tohoku, titled the "Tohoku Series Supported by Daito Trust Construction."
-What gourmet food would you recommend to fans from all over Japan visiting Tohoku?
+--The 2026 season will also feature the "Tohoku Series Supported by Daito Kentaku," with Rakuten Eagles hosting official first-team regular season in various prefectures throughout the Tohoku region.
+What gourmet food would you recommend to fans from all over Japan who will be visiting Tohoku?

-Okajima-san (hereafter, titles omitted): Sendai is definitely the best, beef tongue.
-Aomori has delicious tuna, Akita has Kiritanpo and Inaniwa udon, and Yamagata has soba.
-What about Iwate and Fukushima?
+Okajima (hereinafter, honorifics omitted): Sendai is definitely known for its beef tongue.
+Aomori has delicious tuna, Akita has kiritanpo and Inaniwa udon, and Yamagata has soba.
+What about Iwate and Fukushima...?

 Okajima: Ah, Kitakata ramen!
-There's a lot more noodles overall (laughs).
+There's a lot more noodles overall, isn't there? (laughs)

--Do you have any favorite shops in Tohoku?
+--Do you have any favorite shops in the Tohoku region?

 Ginji: Maybe Chinatown.
-It's a champon restaurant from Akita.
-Miso champon is the standard, but I prefer salt.
-Another one is Tonkatsu Katsuko near Kesennuma Station (Miyagi Prefecture)!
-Sandwichman's Date (Mikio) told me, "You should definitely go here," so I went.
-The tonkatsu is delicious when eaten with salt from Sanriku.
+It's a champon restaurant in Akita.
+Miso champon is their signature dish, but I personally prefer the salt-based version.
+Also, there's Tonkatsu Katsuko near Kesennuma Station (Miyagi Prefecture)!
+Mikio Date from Sandwichman told me, "You absolutely have to go there," so I went.
+Their tonkatsu, served with salt from the Sanriku region, is delicious.

 Chinatown, Akita City, Akita Prefecture (left) Tonkatsu Katsuko, Kesennuma City, Miyagi Prefecture (right) [Photo: Provided by Ginji]